myflashlab/facebook-ANE/README.md

 * Share URL links directly from your app
 * create Facebook like button and place it inside your Air app
 * send App Invite to friends
+* Support App Events for use in Facebook analytics
 * full access to Facebook Graph API... the sky is the limit!
 * works on Android and iOS with an identical AS3 library